apache/cloudstack-documentation/source/developersguide/developer_guide.rst

 Conclusions
 -----------

-CloudStack is a mostly Java application running with Tomcat and Mysql.
+CloudStack is a mostly Java application running with Jetty and Mysql.
 It consists of a management server and depending on the hypervisors being used, an agent installed on the hypervisor farm.
 To complete a Cloud infrastructure however you will also need some Zone wide storage